nextcloud/documentation/admin_manual/auth_ldap.rst

 User and Group Mapping
 ----------------------

-In ownCloud, the username is automatically the user ID, same applies for groups.
+In ownCloud, the user name is automatically the user ID, same applies for groups.
 That’s why we map the DN and UUID of the LDAP object to an ownCloud name.
 Those mappings are done in the database table ldap_user_mapping and ldap_group_mapping.
-The username is also used for the user’s folder, which contains files and meta data.
-Most ownCloud applications, like Sharing, use the username to refer to a user.
+The user name is also used for the user’s folder, which contains files and meta data.
+Most ownCloud applications, like Sharing, use the user name to refer to a user.
 Renaming a user (or a group) is not supported.
 That means that your LDAP configuration should be good and ready before putting it into production.
 The mapping tables are filled early, but as long as you are testing, you empty the tables any time.
-Don’t do this in production.
+Do not do this in production.
 If you want to rename a user or a group, be very careful.

 Caching